Caucasus warfare prompts EU alarm

 "I call on parties to ... immediately stop all acts of fighting, especially the shelling of villages," German foreign minister Heiko Maas said out of Berlin.

-"Hostilities in Nagorno-Karabakh must stop immediately!
+"Hostilities in Nagorno-Karabakh must stop immediately.
 Extremely concerned about reports of civilian casualties," Dutch foreign minister Stef Blok said in The Hague.

 Nato and the EU institutions also spoke out from Brussels.